rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Loading breeding value matrices from HDF5 files
 -----------------------------------------------

 Most matrix object types in PyBrOpS allow for both the import and export of matrices into an HDF5 format.
 To read saved breeding value matrices from an HDF5 file, use the ``from_hdf5`` class method.
-The code below demonstrates the use of this function to load a breeding value matrix from an HDF5 file.
+The code below demonstrates the use of this method to load a breeding value matrix from an HDF5 file.

 .. code-block:: python